If you’ve been following along, you know that I left running a million dollar consulting firm to try my hand in building and selling my own products.

 By default, Discourse authenticates against Twitter, Facebook, or itself, and has no concept of billing.
 I ended up talking with my friend Ben Orenstein over at Thoughtbot, and swapped the code they use for Prime in exchange for some pro bono business consulting.
 I also put together a very simple Rails app (using the rails-saas-kit) that registers new Guild members and provides an oAuth infrastructure for Discourse to authenticate against.

-I’m the last person in the world to ever recommend “roll your own” as the fastest path to some outcome (e.g. online community), but in this case I think it was warranted.
-The Guild is going strong, and I recently brought on Stephen Doyle to help me manage it.
-Right now we have a little over 80 members, and I hope to that within 6 months.
+I’m the last person in the world to ever recommend “roll your own” as the fastest path to some outcome (e.g. online community), but in this case, I think it was warranted.
+The Guild is going strong, and I brought on Stephen Doyle to help me manage it.

 - Launched: October, 2012